devshareacademy/typescript-web-app-template/README.md

 [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/) are required to install dependencies and run scripts via `yarn`.

-[Parcel](https://parceljs.org/getting_started.html) is required to bundle and serve the web application.
-You can install Parcel by running the following command: `yarn global add parcel-bundler`.
+[Snowpack](https://www.snowpack.dev/) is required to bundle and serve the web application.
+This is included as part of the projects dev dependencies.

 ## Available Commands